 What are antacids and how do antacids work?
 Here is all you will need to know regarding antacids and how they affect your baby's infant acid reflux if you decide this is the best option for treating infant acid reflux.

 The following ingredients are the combination of a typical antacid:

 They are chemical compounds that are able to raise the stomach's pH above 3.5 in ten minutes.

-Antacids neutralize gastric acid.
-Gastric acid is hydrochloric acid or HCI and it consists of hydrogen and chloride ions.
+We could go into the blah, blah blah of gastric acid is hydrochloric acid or HCI and it consists of hydrogen and chloride ions.
 It is the hydrogen ions that give acid it's caustic and damaging properties.
 Antacids can attract and hold onto the hydrogen ions.
 Grabbing up the hydrogen makes the pH of the stomach less acidic.